ropensci-archive/Rclean/README.md

     the package’s primary function provides a simple way to isolate the minimal code you need to produce a specific result, such as a statistical table or a figure.
-  - By focusing on specific results, large and/or complicated analytical scripts can be paired down to the essentials and easily re-factored to be more robust and easily shared.
+  - By focusing on specific results (aka. variables), large and/or complicated analytical scripts can be paired down to the essentials and easily re-factored to be more robust and easily shared.

 # Install